CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

 Example:
- pcluster ssh -v -Y -i ~/your-key.pem --cluster-name hello-pcluster
+ pcluster ssh -v -Y -i ~/your-key.pem --cluster-name test-pcluster

- `pcluster ssh -v -Y -i ~/[your-key-pair] --cluster-name hello-pcluster`
+ `pcluster ssh -v -Y -i ~/[your-key-pair] --cluster-name test-pcluster`

 login prompt should look something like (this will depend on what OS was chosen in the yaml file).